hashicorp/go-plugin/examples/streaming/README.md

 # gRPC streaming Example

-This example builds a plugin & client which can stream larger amount of data between them while staying below reasonable message size limits of the gRPC protocol.
+This example builds a plugin & client which can stream a large amount of data between them while staying below reasonable message size limits of the gRPC protocol.

+>Note: [hashicorp/go-plugin sets an upper limit on message size](https://github.com/hashicorp/go-plugin/blob/d0d30899ca2d91b0869cb73db95afca180e769cf/grpc_client.go#L39-L41).
+At time of writing, that value is `math.MaxInt32` bytes, or approximately 2GB.

 ## To execute